franshenrique/accessible-jscookmenu/README.md

 This basically consists of a script that gives the menu the functionality it needs to comply with WGAC Accessibility rules.

-To use it, just import the script right after the JSCookMenu scripts.
+To use it, just import the script right after the JSCookMenu and jQuery scripts.

+Depedencies:
+  - JSCookMenu
+  - jQuery